duarteio/Home-Credit-Default-Risk_Kaggle/README.md

 ```
 This will do the following:
 1. Create project folders
-2. Download data into the data/ folder via kaggle API
+2. Download and uncompress the data into the data/raw/ folder via kaggle API
-3.